 The National Organization conducts national fundraising efforts for which cash and in-kind donations are received and shared with the Foundation.
 These funds represent revenues associated with: distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants, travel, and training scholarships, amounts to fund the Adopt-A-Wish® program, and other miscellaneous revenues.
-During the year ended August 31, 2019, the Foundation received \$252,207 from these national revenue streams.
+During the years ended August 31, 2020 and 2019, respectively, the Foundation received \$208,202 and \$252,207 from these national revenue streams.